Tax Credits & Deductions You Need to Know

 Child Tax Credits

-- Have lived with you for more than half of the last year
+• Have lived with you for more than half the year.

 The Child Dependent Care Tax Credit